rjkviegas/skills-workshops/week-1/translating_user_stories_into_code/README.md

 ### Learning objectives
  - Understand how to manually test a user story
+ - Translate a user story into code and (manually) test it
  - Understand the role of syntax in a class
- - Translate a user story into code and (manually) test it

 ### Introduction

 Getting started with a new problem can be one of the hardest part of the development process.
-Having a process which helps us take a brand new problem into code can help us overcome a mental block
+Having a process which helps us take a brand new problem into code can help us overcome a mental block.

 One thing we can do is analyse user stories and tease out the key ideas from this.